paritosh0707/AgentDock/packages/adapters/IMPLEMENTATION_COMPLETE.md

 **Tests:** ✅ **45/45 PASSING**
 **Documentation:** ✅ **COMPREHENSIVE**

-The AgentDock Adapters package is complete and ready for integration with the SDK and Runtime packages!
+The Dockrion Adapters package is complete and ready for integration with the SDK and Runtime packages!

 ---